3-Fermion topological quantum computation: 3-Fermion anyon theory preliminaries

 \section{3-Fermion anyon theory preliminaries}

-In this section we outline the \textbf{3F} anyon theory, its symmetries and the associated symmetry domain wall and twist defects.
+In this section we review the \textbf{3F} anyon theory, its symmetries and the associated symmetry domain wall and twist defects.
 We describe the fusion rules of the twists, including which anyons can condense on the twist defects.
+The 3F model (also known as the $\text{SO}(8)_1$ theory) and its symmetries has been studied in Refs.~\cite{rowell2009classification,khan2014anyonic,teo2015theory}.
+Closely related anomalous 1-form symmetry sectors, that do not necessarily correspond to anyons in a gapped phase, have also been studied in a subsystem code due to Bomb\'{i}n \cite{bombin2010topologicalsubsystem,bombin2009interacting,Bombin_2011}.